towolf/towolf.github.com/docs/PsychDocumentation/GStreamer.markdown

 # Installation instructions:

-GNU/Linux: Any half\-way recent Linux distribution will include support for [GStreamer](/docs/GStreamer) in its package management system, so you can easily install it via the software management tool of your system.
+GNU/Linux: Any half-way recent Linux distribution will include support for [GStreamer](/docs/GStreamer) in its package management system, so you can easily install it via the software management tool of your system.
 If you install PTB via NeuroDebian then most [GStreamer](/docs/GStreamer) packages will get automatically installed, with exception of some optional packages, so read on.

-You will need at least the core [GStreamer](/docs/GStreamer) runtime and the gstreamer\-base set of plugins, but we recommend to install all available plugins for full functionality and performance.
+You will need at least the core [GStreamer](/docs/GStreamer) runtime and the gstreamer-base set of plugins, but we recommend to install all available plugins for full functionality and performance.
 Modern desktop distros usually already ship with these.